 The selling price for over-the-counter sale is subject to specific maximum and minimum limits and must be duly set according to market conditions by the Management Board subject to the Supervisory Board's consent.
-By determining the limits and because of the obligations of the administrative bodies to exercise due care when setting the prices, there is no risk of any disproportionate disadvantage caused by dilution.
+By determining the limits and obliging the administrative bodies to exercise due care when setting the prices, there is no risk of any disproportionate disadvantage caused by dilution.